dshoen619/invitations/README.md

 ![Screenshot](static/airtable.png)

+The other columns will be autopopulated when the code is executed and when invitess respond.

 ## Send Invitations Via Whatsapp
 send_message.py sends invitations via twilio to all of your guests whatsapp numbers who do not have column invited ==1 .
 Each invitation includes a link for the guest to rsvp.
 After the invitation is sent to a guest, the invited column is populated with 1.